kallaway/100-days-of-code/r1-log.md

 ### R1D97-98
 Working on the budget application.
 Learning about RESTful APIs, Django Rest Framework and authentication.

-### R1D96
+### R1D99-100
-Practing SQL on Hackerrank and working on my #django - #React web application.
-I modified the frontend part to fetch another table's data.
+Worked on budget application.
+Quite challenging to connect django and react for the first time.